 - How heavy is it relative to the size of your boat?
 The weight and windage of a really powerful unit might materially affect stability on a modest sized boat.
-Most yachts aren’t designed (like Pèlerin or the Adventure 40) with an arch and generator factored into their stability calculations.
+Most yachts aren’t designed (like Pèlerin) with an arch and generator factored into their stability calculations.

 - How safe is it, and can it be left unattended?
 Any generator should have not just an internal limiter to slow it down in high winds, but also a remote off switch.

 - How reliable is it?
 Many models are virtually impossible to service or repair yourself.